cockroachlabs/workshop_labs/spatial-data/README.md

 (6 rows)
 ```

-## Lab 1

-### Where has the Common Loon been sighted by the NABBS in the years 2000-2019 in NY state?
+## Lab 1 - Finding the Common Loon sightings by the NABBS in the years 2000-2019 in NY state

 First, we create a list of all of the sightings of the Common Loon.
 Then, we use the `ST_Collect()` function, which collects geometries into a `GeometryCollection`.